Frequently Asked Questions 🧐🤔

 About Polymer Clay

 Sometimes!
-Fimo is one of the most recognizable polymer clay brands, and a lot of people grew up with it.
-I work with several brands depending on what a piece needs — each one has different strengths in terms of softness, color saturation, flexibility after curing, and how it handles fine detail work.
+Fimo is one of the most recognizable polymer clay brands, and many people grew up with it.
+I work with several brands depending on what a piece needs.
+Each brand has different strengths in softness, color saturation, flexibility after curing, and handling of fine detail work.
 Fimo is in the mix, but it’s not the only one.

-I use a dedicated Pampered Chef air fryer.
-Polymer clay cures at low temperatures (usually around 230–275°F depending on the brand), so a small countertop appliance works perfectly.
+I use a dedicated Breville toaster oven.
+Polymer clay cures at low temperatures (usually around 230 to 275°F depending on the brand), so a small countertop appliance works perfectly.
 Using a dedicated appliance keeps food and clay separate, which is the recommended approach.

 About the Process

-Depends entirely on the piece.
+It depends entirely on the piece.
 A simpler Nerdlet might take 20 minutes; a more detailed Nerdling can take a couple of hours.
 That’s before curing time, finishing work, photography, and packaging.
-The honest answer is: longer than you’d think.
+The honest answer is it takes longer than you’d think.

-A few years — long enough to have a lot of opinions about clay brands and a dedicated air fryer.
+A few years!
+Long enough to have a lot of opinions about clay brands and a dedicated air fryer.
+I’m not an expert in all of it, though.

 Each piece is individually handmade, so there are always small differences between pieces in the same design.
 I do make multiples of popular designs, so they’re not strictly limited editions, but no two are exactly identical.